 The family of Ralph's brother John were born in Stratford, and it has been suggested that the Sadleirs originated there before Henry moved to Hackney.
 The family were well established merchants in the town.
 Ralph's nephew John Sadler became Alderman and High Bailiff of Stratford.(The variant Sadler seems to have been used most frequently for the Stratford families) His son followed him with the same positions.
 Another son, Hamnet (or sometimes Hamlet) and his wife Judith Sadler, bakers, were close friends to William Shakespeare (left) and his family, and were godparents to Shakespeare's twins, who were named Hamnet and Judith after the couple.
 Hamnet was left his uncle Roger Sadler's bakery in Stratford High Street "next the corn market" at the young age of 18.
 Hamnet Sadler was also a beneficiary in Shakespeare's will, when the poet left him a bequest of 26s 8d in order to purchase a memorial ring.
 Shakespeare's daughter Judith married a Thomas Quiney - and John Sadler the nephew of Hamnet Sadler married an Elizabeth Quiney, quite probably the sister of Thomas.
 The Quineys, Shakespeares and Sadlers seem to have been socially close, and perhaps we should not be surprised that the families intermarried.
 Though to be fair some of the Sadler kinships are probabilities rather than certainties.

 arms of Sadleirs"I take the liberty of correcting Sir Walter Scott as to the proper mode of spelling Sadleir, which he spells "Sadler."
 As Sir Walter truly observes, "the orthography of proper names in this period was far from perfect," and, as a fact, I have met Sir Ralph's surname spelt thirteen different ways in State documents, as follows:-Sadleyr, Sadleyer, Sadleir, Sadlier, Sadliar, Sadlair (James V., of Scotland), Sadlare, Sadlar (Quenn Margaret, of Scotland), Sadller, Sadiller (Sir Thomas Clifford), Saidleir (Earl of Arran), Sadeler, Sadler.
-Now he last of these was no doubt often used for ordinary purposes, such as endorsing papers, &c.-the name being simply spelt as pronounced; but Sir Ralph almost invariably signed himself as Sadleyr during Henry VIII.'s reign, according to the then common custom of writing y instead of i, when it followed e (for example, "deceyve").
+Now the last of these was no doubt often used for ordinary purposes, such as endorsing papers, &c.-the name being simply spelt as pronounced; but Sir Ralph almost invariably signed himself as Sadleyr during Henry VIII.'s reign, according to the then common custom of writing y instead of i, when it followed e (for example, "deceyve").
 This custom went out as printing came more into vogue, and accordingly, during Elizabeth's reign, Sir Ralph generally wrote Sadleir.
 It is spelt thus on his tomb, and has been so spelt ever since."
-Major F. Sadleir Stoney from "The Life and Times of Sir Ralph Sadleir",1877
+Major F. Sadleir Stoney from "The Life and Times of Sir Ralph Sadleir",1877.

 The Prince of Swindlers